 - Bing’s Form for Removal of Content and to be Forgotten: Click here.

-NOTE: In both forms, you will have to provide digital identification proof so that they know it is actually the same person and not some imposter.
+NOTE: In both forms, you will have to provide digital identification proof so that they know it is the same person and not some imposter.

 Read: How to remove your name and information from Search Engines.